Mnoble-19/Mnoble-19/README.md

 ### Hi there🤓
  🔭 I’m a third year computer science student currently working as a mobile developer in Flutter...

- I'm very passionate about solving problems using technology as a tool.
+ I'm very passionate about solving problems in the African context using technology as a tool.

  My favourite technology currently is Artificial Intelligence🤖, Machine learning to be exact.
 <!--